 on Google’s side)Parent backend

-receives the OIDC token authenticating End-User.OAUTH
+receives the OIDC token authenticating End-User.OAUTH_LOGIN

 for each domain.
 For Google for example, the issuer configuration is at accounts.google.com/.well-known/openid-configuration